Sudirman Cup: Results

+Location

 Successful national teams

 Indonesia initially won the tournament in 1989.
 Throughout the history of the tournament, eight countries have reached through to the semifinal round in all tournaments of Sudirman Cup: China, Denmark, England, Indonesia, Korea, Malaysia, Thailand and Japan.

-China is the most successful national team in the Sudirman Cup (12 victories), followed by Korea (4 victories) and Indonesia (1 victory).
+China is the most successful national team in the Sudirman Cup (14 victories), followed by Korea (4 victories) and Indonesia (1 victory).
 The tournament has never been won by a non-Asian country, Denmark is the only European country that came close to winning it, in 1999 and 2011.

+Bold text denotes team was host country.